garygriswold/Bible.js/Docs/AppTestPlan.md

 	4. Add two from search, they should each display in the correct sequence.
 	5. Make multiple requests without adding to history, it should not do select.
 	6. Restart program, history should be identical.
+	7. Select and ERV version, and go to Introduction, change to a version without one and verify that Introduction is dropped from History.

 *update history*
 	1. Click on history tab, and see that it becomes the top tag.